Syed Modi: Career

 Modi fulfilled their hopes and prayers during his short life.
 In 1976, aged only 14, Syed Modi became junior national Badminton champion.
 The same year, Modi started training under P.K.
 Bhandari (Pushp Kumar Bhandari – chief badminton coach, N.I.S, Patiala) which continued until 1982.
 Thereafter, he trained under Dipu Ghosh, National Coach of Indian team.

 In 1980, as soon as he was eligible (aged 18), Modi won the national badminton championship.
 In the same year, the department of sports (Government of India) recommended his name, and Modi was given a paying job as a Welfare Officer in the Indian Railways (NE).
 He was initially posted in Gorakhpur, nearest to his hometown and family.
 In 1982, his new coach wanted that he should train in Lucknow which had better facilities, so he was transferred there.

 Syed Modi went on to win the national badminton championship every single year between 1980 and 1987 (eight times in a row).
 In 1981, he received the Arjuna Award from the Government of India.
 At the 1982 Asian Games, he won the bronze at the men's singles event.
-The same year (1982), he beat England's Nick Yates, 7–15, 15–5, 15–7 to take home the Men's singles Gold at the 1982 Commonwealth Games.
-In 1983 and 1984, he won the Australian International.
-His game started going downhill only in 1987–88 when his marriage came under strain (his wife was having an affair) and Modi lost the national badminton championship for the first time ever in 1988.
+The same year (1982), he beat England's Nick Yates, 7–15, 15–5, 15–7 to take home the Men's singles Gold at the 1982 Commonwealth Games.In 1983 and 1984, he won the Australian International.
+His game started going downhill only in 1987–88 when his marriage came under strain and Modi lost the national badminton championship for the first time ever in 1988.
 A few months later, he was murdered.